 Plasma cell dyscrasia; Plasma cell myeloma; Malignant plasmacytoma; Plasmacytoma of bone; Myeloma - multiple

 The cause of multiple myeloma is unknown.
 Past treatment with radiation therapy increases the risk of this type of cancer.
 Multiple myeloma mainly affects older adults.

 Multiple myeloma most commonly causes a low red blood cell count (anemia), which can lead to fatigue and shortness of breath.
 It can also cause low white blood cell count, which makes you more likely to get infections.
 Multiple myeloma can also cause low platelet count, which can lead to abnormal bleeding.

-As the cancer cells grow in the bone marrow, you may have bone or back pain, most often in the ribs or back.
+As the cancer cells grow in the bone marrow, you may have bone pain, most often in the ribs or back.

 The cancer cells can weaken bones.
 You may develop broken bones (bone fractures) just from doing normal activities.

 If cancer grows in the spine bones, pressure on the nerves may result.
 This can lead to numbness or weakness of the arms or legs.

 Blood tests can help diagnose this disease.
 These tests include: